 One particularly curious detail is the age distribution on DateMyAge.
 For a site that claims to be specifically for older people, most of its users are between the ages of 18 and 34.
 On the upside, it might be a good thing for everyone.
 The older users get to meet younger users and vice versa.

-DateMyAge might be for older people, but it stays true to the fundamentals of an online dating site.
+DateMyAge might be for older people, but it stays true to the fundamentals of an online dating by age site.
 It means that users can use it to communicate and share content with the users they match.

 Typically, the platform would suggest you matches based on your stated preferences and other interests.
 Furthermore, there is a messaging function to chat with them, just like you would on a social media platform.